-(C5.1c) Have your organization's base year emissions been recalculated as result of the changes or errors reported in C5.1a and C5.1b?
+(C5.1c) Have your organization's base year emissions and past years' emissions been recalculated as a result of any changes or errors reported in C5.1a and/or C5.1b?

-Base year recalculation Base year emissions recalculation policy, including significance threshold Row No, because the impact The base year recalculation policy is based on the materiality test 1 does not meet our of 5%.
-If the net impact of new and divested locations impact is significance threshold more than 5% in a year for the emissions, then Terex would consider base year emissions recalculation.
+Base year recalculation Scope(s) recalculated Base year emissions recalculation policy, including significance threshold Past years' recalculation Row 1 Yes Scope 1 Scope 2, location- based Scope 2, market-based Scope 3 The base year recalculation policy is based on the materiality test of 5%.
+If the net impact of new and divested locations or methodology change is more than 5% in a year for the emissions, then Terex will consider base year emissions recalculation.
+No